How to Use mkdir, touch, and echo - Create Files in Linux

 Adding second line

-Lina: Both lines are showing!
+Lina: Both lines are showing.

 Concatenate and Display Multiple Files